- All Topics

-In this column, I would like to examine what makes people successful, from the plant manager to the lubrication technicians; supervisors to operators.
-How do we get the most from those directly or indirectly involved in lubrication?
+What makes people successful?
+From the plant manager to the lubrication technicians to supervisors to operators - how do we get the most from those directly or indirectly involved in lubrication?

 This is particularly true for achieving lubrication excellence.
 While there are a number of excellent companies which offer outstanding products and services to support precision lubrication, it is the people - and more importantly their attitudes and the pervasive culture within the plant - which will do more to help the success or failure of the lubrication program than any other single factor.

 In my first column, I want to talk about senior managers, such as plant managers and corporate leaders, and their roles in lubrication excellence.
 Mangers are typically managers because they understand what it takes to run a successful business.

 However most managers, unless they’ve progressed through the ranks of the maintenance side of the business, are not usually maintenance-savvy, nor do they need to be.
 They have entrusted, and hopefully empowered the maintenance team to ensure that equipment is properly maintained.

 However, all too often I encounter maintenance managers and supervisors, frustrated by their own senior management team who either won’t listen or don’t seem to get the concepts of proactive maintenance, condition-based maintenance or lubrication excellence.

 According to these same embattled maintenance leaders, senior management seems to care about one thing – to keep the equipment running no matter what – but don’t spend any more money!
 The question is: Is it our managers who are wrong, or is there a better approach that might meet with more success?

 Can we start to understand how managers are trained to think (that’s where the psychology comes in) and use this to our advantage?

 Managers live in the world of replacement asset value, asset utilization, quality, yield and production targets.
 Central to these issues is one underlying factor: money.
 Managers are paid to manage money and most are good at it.